particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Fixed navigation on some pages 2024-01-18

+Fixed a bug where if a page had no L2 headers, no navigation would be shown even if it had L3 headers.
+One example was the Workbench FAQ.

 ### WiFi.setCredentials for P2/Photon 2 2024-01-16

 Documented the number of Wi-Fi credentials for the P2/Photon 2, which is the same as the Argon (10).